 While listening to the DVD-A, keep an eye on the monitor which slowly changes the pages of the newspaper.
 Also thumb through the scads of pages with pictures and notes all while enjoying this fantastic album.

-By this time all of the first pressings of the DVD-A's with audible problems acknowledged by EMI should have been replaced with apologies from EMI music, Ian Anderson and Steven Wilson.
+The earliest first pressings contained a series of audible flaws introduced during the mastering process.
+By this time all of the first pressings of the DVD-A’s with audible problems acknowledged by EMI should have been replaced with apologies from EMI music, Ian Anderson, and Steven Wilson.
 If you bought a version prior to Dec 2012, ask your retailer for a replacement!

 Get your copy here: